 Green peppers are fruits, despite being often misidentified as a vegetable, much like that of tomatoes and zucchini.

 Peppers, in general, are either sweet or hot.
 Green peppers have a stronger flavor than their red, yellow, or orange counterparts and tend to be slightly more bitter.

-Peppers are green from the moment they grow; therefore, you want to wait until they grow to be about as long as the palm of your hand before you pick them.
-They also are generally a nice, rich dark-green color and shiny when they are ripe.
-Although they often will taste good if you pick them before they reach their full potential, wait a few days and you will get much more fruit by waiting.
+Peppers are green from the moment they grow; therefore, you want to wait until they become to be about as long as the palm of your hand before you pick them.
+They also are generally a beautiful, vibrant dark-green color and shiny when they are ripe.
+Although they often will taste good if you pick them before they reach their full potential, wait a few days, and you will get much more fruit by waiting.